NARRTC By-Laws

 Section 3.
 Meetings.

-The Board of Governors (Members of NARRTC) and the committees thereof may hold their meetings at the office of the corporation or at such other places, either within or without the State of Montana as the Board of Governors or the committee may from time to time determine.
+The Board of Governors (Members of NARRTC) and the committees thereof may hold their meetings at such places as the Board of Governors or the committee may from time to time determine.
 Participation in a meeting by communication methods whereby all persons can interact with each other at the same time shall constitute presence in person at a meeting.

 (a) ANNUAL MEETINGS.
 The Board of Governors (Members of NARRTC) shall meet at each annual assembly of the NARRTC and at such other times as the President may convene the board after one month advance notice for non-emergency meetings.
 In urgent matters, the President may call a meeting of the Board giving whatever advance notice is possible and reasonable for due representation.
 A quorum shall consist of a simple majority of the active member projects represented at any annual meeting.

 (b) CONDUCT OF BUSINESS WITHOUT MEETINGS.
-To the extent authorized by Montana law, any action of the Board of Governors or its committees may be taken without a meeting if consent in writing, setting forth the action so taken, shall be signed by all of the members of the Board or the Committee.
+To the extent authorized by the state in which NARRTC is incorporated, any action of the Board of Governors or its committees may be taken without a meeting if consent in writing, setting forth the action so taken, shall be signed by all of the members of the Board or the Committee, including by electronic mail.
 Such consent shall have the same effect as a vote at a duly called meeting.

-(c) TELEPHONE CONFERENCE CALL.
-To the extent authorized by Montana law, any meeting of the membership, Board of Governors, or committees may be held by telephone conference call.
+(c) TELEPHONE/VIRTUAL MEETING.
+To the extent authorized by the state in which NARRTC is incorporated, any meeting of the membership, Board of Governors, or committees may be held by telephone conference call or using a virtual meeting platform.

 Section 4.
 Indemnity.